 Blockchain experts push for online elections at the local and state levels.
 It becomes possible thanks to digital identity, which is a combination of relevant, high-quality digital data distributed in a vast network of data warehouses.
-Blockchain smart contracts guarantee that no one except the data owner may access the sensitive information.
+Blockchain smart contracts guarantee that no one except the data owner may access sensitive information.
 Also, there is no way to go wrong with a person’s identity.

 As we speak, Horizon State, the Australian company, is putting such a project into practice.

-Concerning industrial goods, the buyer can check their organicity and track the delivery history from farm to table.
+As for the industrial goods, the buyer can check their organicity and track the delivery history from farm to table.